esbazhenova/portfolio/README.md

 I would be extremely happy to apply obtained knowledge for testing an operational product and gain hands-on experience.
 It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.

 ## CV
-Here you can download my CV in .pdf - CV
+You can download my CV in .pdf from my GoogleDrive by [clicking here](https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing)

 ## Skills